houseos/SCP/doc/secure-control-protocol-specification.md

         <<component>>
         Application Logic
     ]

+    app ..> server : <<library>>
 }

-() "/secure-control" as epSc

-() "/secure-control-discover-hello" as epScDh

-() "/secure-control-security-fetch-NVCN" as epScSfi

-server -- epSc
-server -- epScDh
-server -- epScSfi

-client --> epSc : use
-client --> epScDh : use
-client --> epScSfi : use

-app ..> server : <<library>>

-gui ..> client : <<library>>

-client ..> storage : Store passwords
+client -(0- server: /secure-control client -(0- server: /secure-control-discover-hello

 @enduml
 ```

+The control device typically is **ESP8266** based embedded system that is attached to an actor or a sensor.
+It consists of the **Application Logic** for interfacing with the attached actor or sensor and the **SCP Server**.
+The **SCP Server** is a webserver serving two *HTTP* ressources.
+The `/secure-control-discover-hello` ressource responds with general information about the device that is only protected with an **HMAC**.
+The `/secure-control` ressource is used for all other actions.
+Requests for this ressource have to contain certain encrypted query parameters.
+The parameters are protected by an **HMAC**.

-The SCP webserver on the device is running on port 18215 which reflects the numbers of the letters, S (19), C (3) and P (16) in the alphabet.
+The **SCP** webserver on the device is running on *TCP* port 19316 which reflects the numbers of the letters, S (19), C (3) and P (16) in the alphabet.

-## 2. Provisioning of devices
+### 2.1 Provisioning of devices

 When the default password of the secure-controller is set or no Wifi credentials are provisioned the secure-controller provides a Wifi Access Point using WPA2-PSK which can be accessed with the [default credentials from the annex](#81-default-credentials).

-When the Wifi Access Point is available the client connects to the Wifi and the secure-controller acts as a DHCP server and provides an IP address from a small Class C IP subnet.
+When the Wifi Access Point is available the client connects to the Wifi and the secure-controller acts as a **DHCP** server and provides an IP address from a small Class C IP subnet.

 Now the client can start the discovery of secure-controllers in the IP subnet.
 If the secure-controller is found a new password must be set.